Garbage Collection (GC) Tuning Guide

-With behaviour-based tuning bear the following in mind, the goals will only adjust GC parameters if and when a goal is not met.
+With behavior-based tuning bear the following in mind, the goals will only adjust GC parameters if and when a goal is not met.
 As an example, for the Maximum Pause Time Goal; the generation will not be resized until the weighted average pause time for that generation is larger than this value.
-Hence, the maximum tolerable full GC pause time may be exceeded for behavioural tuning to begin reducing heap sizes.
+Hence, the maximum tolerable full GC pause time may be exceeded for behavioral tuning to begin reducing heap sizes.

 As there is always a Throughput Goal, if the heap sizes have been reduced from the pause time being too high; it is likely (with the default throughput goal) that with successive collections the heap sizes will then be increased to attempt to meet the throughput goal.
 This may eventually cause the maximum pause time goal to fail again, causing the throughput collector to oscillate between meeting these two goals.